An alternative viewing order for new Steven Universe viewers.

 Sorting The Deferred Episodes

 So, we’ve deferred sixteen episodes.
 We need to do something with them.
+Here is the second phase, where we need to make two separate lists:

 - Tiger Millionaire